ExaDev/exadev.github.io/README.md

 - [github.com/ExaDev/breadboard-gallery](https://github.com/ExaDev/breadboard-gallery)

+A proof of concept application built with NextJS and StaticCMS.
+The application is capable at **both, build and runtime** of fetching the contents of git repositories and using a Breadboard Graph to process the contents of the repository.
+At present the application is operating on the Breadboard repository itself and uses Claude to summarise `README.md` and `package.json` files.

 ### OpenAlex Tool

 OpenAlex is a free public API for scholarly data.
 The repository allows easy access to open-access academic literature which can be fed into Breadboard boards for analysis.